VaidasMakstutis/react-stepper-component/README.md

+# Stepper Component

+It's UI component that guides a user through a process by dividing it into a number of steps.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.